murali-polimetla/heroku-workshop/curriculum/10-sendgrid.md

   heroku addons:create sendgrid:starter
   ```

-- Find your Sendgrid username and password from the Environment
-- Login to Sendgrid using that username/password
+- Login to Sendgrid
 - Create an api key at https://app.sendgrid.com/settings/api_keys
 - Set it on your app with `heroku config:set SENDGRID_API_KEY="..."`
+- Set the `FROM_EMAIL` environment variable `heroku config:set FROM_EMAIL="..."`
-- Merge the Sendgrid branch in
+- Create a task in your app
+-

+## Integrating Sendgrid with Review Apps

+By default sendgrid won't be available in the review apps.
+You can enable it however.